strimzi/strimzi.github.io/roadmap/index.md

 An automated cluster balancer should continuously monitor the cluster state and balance it (re-distribute the topics) when needed to make sure that the load is optimally distributed across all cluster nodes.

-### Kafka updates
+### Service broker support

-Strimzi should make it possible to smoothly handle updates from one Kafka version to another.
+The Cluster Controller should be able to work as a [Service Broker](https://www.openservicebrokerapi.org/).

 ### Integration with other protocols